June 2015: Cord-Cutting For the Rest of Us

 Free over the air HDTV

-If none of the options above filled or replaced your desire for local news and/or prime time TV from the major US TV networks (ABC, CBS, NBC, Fox, and CW), then you may want an HD TV antenna too.
+If none of the options above filled or replaced your desire for local news and/or prime time TV from the major US TV networks (ABC, CBS, NBC, Fox, CW, and PBS), then you may want an HD TV antenna too.

 Many of us live in or near cities with broadcast towers for all these stations.
 And so will be able to simply buy a cheap desktop antenna from a local store (typically under $40 in cost), plug it in, and immediately solve that problem.